thoughtbot/rcm/README.md

   directories.
 * `mkrc` is for introducing a dotfile into your dotfiles directory, with support for tags and multiple source directories.
+* `lsrc` shows you all your dotfiles and where they would be symlinked to.
+It is used by `rcup` but is provided for your own use, too.

 Support
 -------